shivaverma/Orbit/README.md

 - **`keras`** -  `2.4.3`
 - **`tensorflow`** -  `2.2.0`

-Chekout `random_policy.py` to see how to use a environment.
+Checkout `random_policy.py` to see how to use an environment.

 Orbit contains following RL environments as of today.

 ---